lfbergee/presentations/cypress.md

 ---

 -> # About <-

-I am more or less an idiot,
-so this presentation is in the terminal

 This talk is written with humor in good spirit, please do not be offended even if you love Java,